badjoerichards/aitrademon/README.md

 - [$AONE](https://dexscreener.com/solana/cbwxabwtcenyxkmlum8bukgxnfubqjqcvvu7p1en6tgc)
 - [$CREE](https://creebank.org/)

-You can receive emails, text messages, and other notifications to your phone or email when a trade is made.
+Receive emails, text messages, and other notifications to your phone or email when a trade is made.
 Or make POST or other calls to remote APIs like Make, or Zapier.

 This list will update as more projects and partners are added.

+## Non-Premium Features - all users

+You can still use the extension for with desktop notifications and sound alerts.

 ## Contributing & Support